 Beginning with the equity awards that will be granted in 2009, the committee will award senior officers (a group of 21 people) outperformance stock units (OSUs) as their primary equity awards.
 OSUs are performance-based RSUs.
 The number of shares of Intel common stock that an employee receives will range from 33% to 200% of the target amount.
 The performance period is three years, and the performance metric to be used is total stockholder return (TSR).
 TSR is measured against the 15 technology companies included in our peer group for determining executive compensation averaged with the companies included in the S&P 100.
 TSR is a measure of stock price appreciation plus any dividends paid during the performance period.
 If Intel underperforms the peer group, the number of units earned will be reduced from the 100% target amount at a rate of two to one (two-percentage-point reduction in units for each percentage point of underperformance), with a minimum of 33% of units earned.
-If Intel outperforms the peer group, the number of units earned will be increased from the 100% target amount at a rate of two to one (two-percentage-point of over-performance), with a minimum of 230% of units earned.
-If Intel outperforms the peer group, the number of units earned will be increased from the 100% target amount at a rate of two to one (two-percentage point of over-performance), with a maximum of 200% units earned.
-If Intel outperforms the peer group, the number of units earned will be increased from the 100% target amount at a rate of three-percentage-point increase in units for each percentage point of 0 ver-performance), with a maximum of 200% units earned units will convert to Intel common stock, and dividend equivalents will be paid in the form of Intel common stock at a rate equal to the dividends that would have been paid over the performance period on the number of shares awarded at the end of the performance period.
+If Intel outperforms the peer group, the number of units earned will be increased from the 100% target amount at a rate of three to one (three-percentage-point increase in units for each percentage point of over-performance), with a maximum of 200% units earned.
+The grants vest in full three years and one month from the grant date, which is one month after the end of the performance period.
+At the end of the performance period, the earned units will convert to Intel common stock, and dividend equivalents will be paid in the form of Intel common stock at a rate equal to the dividends that would have been paid over the performance period on the number of shares awarded at the end of the performance period.